microsoft/FastTrack/README.md

 ## Projects

 This section lists the projects currently published as part of the Microsoft FastTrack OSS initiative.
-Please see the individual project readme for details and usage.
+Please see the individual readme files for details and usage.

+### Scripts

+_coming soon_

+### Samples

+_coming soon_

+### Tools

 |Project|Description
 |----|--------------------------